Digital Quantum Simulation of Scalar Yukawa Coupling: Summary and Conclusions

 \section{Summary and Conclusions}

-To summarize, in this paper we investigated the nonequilibrium dynamics of a coupled fermion-boson system following a quench of Yukawa-type interaction within the framework of digital quantum simulation.
-We showed that a single-site abstraction of scalar Yukawa coupling can successfully be simulated on the existing IBMQ hardware in the limit of low boson-number exchange.
-Using advanced circuit-optimization techniques -- exemplified by the Kraus-Cirac decomposition -- we designed efficient, low-depth quantum circuits for simulating the exchange of up to three bosons.
-Based on these circuits we computed the expected boson- and fermion numbers at an arbitrary time after the quench and demonstrated a good agreement of the obtained results with their classical counterpart.
+In this paper we investigated the non-equilibrium dynamics following a quench of Yukawa-type interaction and calculated the two lowest energies of the spectrum of the interaction Hamiltonian within the framework of digital quantum simulation.
+We showed that a single-site abstraction of scalar Yukawa coupling can successfully be simulated on the existing \texttt{IBMQ} hardware in the regime of low boson-number exchange.

-In the one-boson case we designed a constant-depth circuit with only two CNOT gates, regardless of the total simulation time.
-This constitutes an example of circuit compression, which is only possible for certain special types of the underlying system Hamiltonian and allows one to defy the usual linear scaling of the circuit depth with the number of Trotter steps.
-In the three-boson case -- where such a compression is no longer possible -- we designed a circuit in which one Trotter step requires $8$ CNOT gates, which is far below the maximal CNOT-cost of an arbitrary three-qubit gate ($14$ CNOTs)~\cite{Shende+:04}.
-Finally, by making use of an analogy with the travelling salesman problem, we derived a CNOT-cost estimate for quantum circuits emulating the system dynamics for higher boson-number truncations.
+Using advanced circuit-optimization techniques -- exemplified by the Kraus-Cirac decomposition -- we designed low-depth quantum circuits for simulating the exchange of up to three bosons.
+In particular, in the one-boson case we designed a constant-depth circuit with only two CNOT gates.
+This constitutes an example of circuit compression, which is only possible for certain special types of the underlying system Hamiltonian.
+In the three-boson case -- where such a compression is not possible -- we designed a circuit in which one Trotter step requires $8$ CNOT gates, which is far below the maximal CNOT-cost of an arbitrary three-qubit gate ($14$ CNOTs)~\cite{Shende+:04}.
+Finally, by making use of an analogy with the travelling-salesman problem, we also derived a CNOT-cost estimate for quantum circuits emulating the system dynamics for higher boson-number truncations.

-The findings of the present study motivate future work in several different directions.
-For example, it is of interest to extend our single-site digital quantum simulation to multi-site realizations, including much larger systems for which benchmarking may require access to quantum devices with a smaller two-qubit gate error and all-to-all connectivity~\cite{Quantinuum}.
-For such systems, tensor networks may provide an efficient approximation for certain classes of quantum states~\cite{Magnifico+:21}.
-Finally, accurate simulations of larger systems might be enabled through the use of circuit-optimization techniques based on machine learning~\cite{Bolens+Heyl:21,Geller+:21} and quantum-error mitigation~\cite{Kern+:05,Kern+Alber:05,Temme+:17, Endo+:18, McArdle+:19,Czarnik+:21,Guo+Yang:22}.